FUJIFILM GFX - THE STORY SO FAR

 GF 20-35mm f/4 R WR

 The newer GF 20-35mm f4 R WR is similarly priced to the epic GF 23mm, maybe a touch sharper and lighter.
 But, it suffers from the ‘plague’ of many modern mirrorless lenses in having its optical deficiencies corrected by software.
-Consequently, it isn’t really useable at the 20mm end as the corners appear stretched and smeared.
+Consequently, it isn’t really useable at the 20mm end as the corners appear stretched and smeared, especially in Capture One.
 Obviously, with the 50 or 100 megapixel resolution of the GFX cameras there is no problem in framing images slightly 'loose' and cropping out the software correction nonsense during image processing.
-Should you have to do this with a lens costing over £2000?
+Should you have to do this with a lens costing well over £2000?
 Of course not.

 The GF 20-35mm lens is a superb night sky/astrophotography lens, despite the f/4 maximum aperture, with pinpoint stars right into the corners.
 The limiting factor is a maximum shutter speed of 10 seconds (at ISO 6400) to minimise star trailing, 4 to 6 seconds is preferable.
 This lens comes into its own when using a star tracker, stop it down to f/5.6, reduce the ISO and raise the shutter speed to suit.

-On the used market, the GF 20-35mm lens is around double the price of the GF 23mm.
-I would advise trying both lenses and make you own decision about which one suits you best.
+On the used market, the GF 20-35mm lens is almost double the price of the GF 23mm.
+I would advise trying both lenses and making you own decision about which one suits you best.

 Aurora Borealis/Northern Lights, The Great Bear/Plough and Comet Lemmon.